Skip to main content

 How does phishing work?

-• The government is after you: Few things in life are as jarring as an authoritatively worded notice from the Internal Revenue Service (IRS).
-Scammers know this, which is why many phishing emails appear to be from the U.S. government.
-An email like this typically has a threatening tone and mentions big, scary penalties—unless you provide the payment or personal data they demand.
+• A claim that the government is after you.
+Few things in life are as jarring as receiving a sternly worded notice from the Internal Revenue Service (IRS).
+Scammers know this, which is why many of them send phishing emails that look like they’re from the U.S. government.
+These emails typically have a threatening tone and mention big, scary penalties—“penalties” you can “avoid” if you simply offer the payment or personal data they demand.
+In some cases, criminals send these types of phishing emails and texts during tax season, lending them extra credibility.
+These scams offer a generous refund after you confirm your financial details.

 Why does phishing work so well?